 Cindy earned an MBA from the Haas School of Business at Cal and graduated with a BS in Applied Math from Carnegie Mellon University in Pittsburgh, PA.
 She then became a Peace Corps volunteer, living in the Philippines for two years and working for the Ministry of Agriculture.
 After moving to San Francisco, she worked at Wells Fargo Bank as an industrial engineer and systems analyst.
 During this time, she volunteered in the Tenderloin, teaching English to refugees from Laos.

 Cindy and her husband, Murray, have three adult children who live nearby.
 Cindy and Murray retain close ties to family members and the many friends they have made during the various seasons of their lives.
 They enjoy hosting people in their home, walking on the trails in the Bay Area, and interacting with neighbors where they live in Lafayette.
 Cindy returns to visit family in Massachusetts whenever possible.

-Ankie Schuitema joined the staff after leaving a career in container shipping and logistics.
+Ankie Schuitema joined the staff after a career in container shipping and logistics.
 She is a member of the church and enjoys singing in the Chancel Choir.
-She lives in Alameda.
-Her son is in college at RIT (Rochester Institute of Technology).
-In addition to singing in the Chancel Choir and Distaff Singers (an Oakland based women’s choir), she spends time at UCSF Benioff Children’s Hospital volunteering as a baby cuddler.
-And, there’s a good chance you’ll see her walking with her loyal Australian Shepherd companion, Coby, if you’re driving around in Alameda.
+In addition to singing in the Chancel Choir and Distaff Singers (an Oakland based women’s choir), she spends time volunteering at UCSF Benioff Children’s Hospital holding babies in the NICU.
+And, you may see her walking with her loyal Australian Shepherd companion, Coby.

 Cynthia Hovermale has been a part of the FPCA staff since 2006 and attends our church.
 She lives in Alameda with her husband, Mark and their two children.